wenhaojiangsoc/CML/README.md

 ### Roadmap

-- Introduce the *sharp regression discontinuity (RD)* framework and the two core assumptions:
+- Introduce the *sharp regression discontinuity (RD)* framework and the two core assumptions.
-  1. *Continuity of potential outcomes* around the cutoff.
-  2. *No manipulation* of the running variable near the threshold.

 - Define the *local average treatment effect (LATE)* at the cutoff and illustrate its estimation using local linear regression.
+We illustrate the use of RD by discussing several empirical applications.

 - Explain the *bias–variance tradeoff* and the logic of *kernel weighting* and *bandwidth selection* (Imbens–Kalyanaraman rule).

-- Discuss empirical applications of sharp RD, including:
-  - *Lee (2008)*: incumbency advantage in close U.S. elections.
-  - *Lei and Zhou (2022)*: infrastructure investment thresholds in Chinese cities.

 - Demonstrate how to incorporate *covariates* in RDD to improve precision and efficiency.